Gexkill/sweng2/RASD/src/index.md

     * Modern browser with AJAX support

 ###Interfaces to other applications
 * Interface with the old system.
 The new system will interface with the Mysql database of the old system.
+We know the structure of the old db and we perform a polling to find changes.
 * Interface with SMS gateway provider via standard SMS rest APIs, to send notifications to clients.
 * Interface with the push service(s) via own APIs to send push notifications to taxi drivers.
 Often we need an interface for each platform (android, iOS, and so on).